-In conclusion, the cumulative results of the studies on acidic oligopeptide conjugation indicate a promising method of selectively delivering drugs to bone.
+The cumulative results of the studies on acidic oligopeptide conjugation indicate a promising method of selectively delivering drugs to bone.
 Owing to the apparently strong affinity of acidic oligopeptides for HAP, the targeting system may be widely applicable for both small molecule drugs and large molecules as proteins in several bone diseases.